 - Sugar free dark chocolate chips (optional) - Add chocolate and texture to the muffins.

 If you have any questions about the ingredients in this recipe, please leave a comment below and we will get back to you.

 If you love chocolate, try our keto chocolate mug cake.

 Baking low carb recipes doesn't have to be intimidating.
 It only takes a few simple steps to make these sweet and healthy keto zucchini muffins.

-- In a large mixing bowl, whisk almond flour, cocoa powder, salt, and baking soda.
+- In a large mixing bowl, whisk almond flour, cocoa powder, salt, and baking powder.